-The Annual Internal Audit Report for 2022/23 submitted by the College's internal auditor concluded that the College has adequate and effective arrangements for risk management, control and governance.
+The 2023/24 Internal Audit Report submitted by the College's internal auditor concluded that risk management, control and governance arrangements were operating with sufficient effectiveness to provide reasonable, but not absolute assurance that the related objectives were achieved for the period under review.

 An audit register is used by senior management to periodically review and progress all outstanding recommendations and that is also reviewed by the committee.
-During the current session (2022/23) the executive worked hard to maintain the progress made in previous sessions to ensure all recommended audit actions were completed in a timely fashion.
+During the period, the executive worked to maintain the progress made in previous sessions to ensure all recommended audit actions were completed in a timely fashion.
+As of July 2024, there were only two outstanding actions in respect of audits completed during prior periods.

-Internal audit activity undertaken in 2022/23:
+Internal audit activity undertaken in 2023/24: